NVIDIA/NeMo-Guardrails/docs/user_guides/community/gcp-text-moderations.md

-# ActiveFence Integration
+# GCP Text Moderation Integration

-NeMo Guardrails supports using the [GCP Text Modeation API](https://docs.activefence.com/index.html) as an input rail out-of-the-box.
+NeMo Guardrails supports using the [GCP Text Modeation API](https://cloud.google.com/natural-language/docs/moderating-text) as an input rail out-of-the-box.
 There are many ways you can authentication on GCP, refer to this [link](https://cloud.google.com/docs/authentication/application-default-credentials) for more details .

 ```yaml
 rails: